ChristianNavolskyi/BachelorThesis/notes/notes.md

 Labels or Id you have to consider reading them again from the database

-How has the API be made to fit into our structure AND WHY (Design)
+How has the API be implemented to fit into our structure AND WHY (Design)

 ## Neo4j
-Looking up edges (relationships) is not directly supported.
+Looking up edges (relationships) is not directly supported without index.

 ## Sparksee
-Maximum Size of values is 2048 Characters (2KB) add changed to feature remove sparksee-binding recreate sparksee-binding from new feature check dependencies for rebase rebase
+Maximum Size of values is 2048 Characters (2KB)

-## Configurations
-- Datasets should be distinguishable
-- Where are the results stored?
-- everything possible with only nodes

-## Running script for multiple workloads and other options
-- organise results per database
-- Script to specify runs
-- evaluate hdr files

 # Thesis structure
 ## Evaluation
 - Comparison with other paper result